-If you have a small closet, it’s best donate any items you have not worn or used in the past year.
+If you have a small closet, it’s best to donate any items you have not worn or used in the past year.
 A chain can be used to hang several pairs of slacks, skirts and shirts together.
 You can also use containers to store more on the floor or on high shelves.
-If you have high ceilings, creating more shelves and placing hooks in the wall to hang items such as backpacks and small suitcases is a game-changing technique.
+If you have high ceilings, creating more shelves and placing hooks on the wall to hang items such as backpacks and small suitcases is a game-changing technique.
 You can also add a second hanging rack to double your hanging options.

 4. Make Use of Every Nook and Cranny